72nd/baserowdantic/README.md

 This sections offers a hands-on look at the ORM capabilities of baserowdantic.
 You can find a running version of this code at [example/orm.py](https://github.com/alex-berlin-tv/baserowdantic/blob/main/example/orm.py).

-**Not in the mood for lengthy explanations?** Then check out the [examples/orm.py](/blob/main/example/orm.py) example directly.
+**Not in the mood for lengthy explanations?** Then check out the [examples/orm.py](https://github.com/alex-berlin-tv/baserowdantic/blob/main/example/orm.py) example directly.
 It demonstrates how to work with all the implemented field types.

 This introduction provides only a brief overview of the functions.
 For a more detailed description of all features, please refer to the sections below.

 ### Client

+For more information please refer to [the documentation below](#obtaining-a-client).

 The connection to Baserow is managed through a client object.
 For this simple example, we will define a global client singleton which is used by default in all methods.
 Authentication is possible with a token or with login credentials.
 Creating tables requires login with credentials.